-If you have an air conditioning system in your home, apartment, or business in or around Augusta GA, then chances are you’ve noticed some lingering dust around the vents.
+If you have an air conditioning system in your home, apartment, or business in or around North Augusta, SC then chances are you’ve noticed some lingering dust around the vents.
 This dirt comes from a buildup of the natural contaminants flushed through the HVAC system, such as from pets, the outdoors, cooking, and household cleaning.
 Unless you regularly clean the air filters properly, this dust accumulation can clog the system and grow mold, irritate allergies, and cause serious long-term lung problems.
 Many people don’t realize the potential health risks and financial burden of not maintaining a quality HVAC system.
 Stay informed to make the best choices in finding the right services for you!

 Here are a few surprising facts you need to know: